yasin-uzun/SINBAD/README.md

 ## Graphical User Interface

 SINBAD has an easy to use Graphical User Interface (GUI).
-Detailed instructions for the GUI is available in the [SINBAD User Manual](docs/SINBAD_User_Manual.pdf).
+Detailed instructions for the GUI are available in the [SINBAD User Manual](docs/SINBAD_User_Manual.pdf).

 <p align="center">
   <img src="docs/SINBAD_alignment.png" width="800" title="">